orchestration-svc/tcs/README.md

 ## Overview

 TCS is a Distributed Task Orchestration Service.
 It orchestrates a Job across various task executors.
-TCS communicates with the task executors using RabbitMQ.
+TCS communicates with the task executor services using RabbitMQ.

 ![](https://github.com/orchestration-svc/tcs/blob/master/images/tcs.jpg)